 Of course, there is no one-size-fits-all when it comes to budget allocation.
 Even companies in the same industry can and should have wildly different strategies.
 Much of that is because of differing demographics.
 Things like population, age, income level, and other factors can necessitate a wide variety of plans.

-When it comes to digital marketing, however, there is a general outline you can stick to, and according to this digital marketing agency there are four major ways to divide up your budget: website, social media, pay-per-click (PPC), and search engine optimization (SEO).
+When it comes to digital marketing, however, there is a general outline you can stick to, and four major ways to divide up your budget: website, social media, pay-per-click (PPC), and search engine optimization (SEO).
 In larger markets, those latter two areas are lumped together, as they are equally important.

 No matter what, your digital marketing efforts should always start with your website, and that is where most your budget should go.
 Your website is, almost always, your main source of traffic.
 Therefore, it needs to be your top priority.
 The more website visitors you get, the more leads will come in, typically in the form of phone calls or form submissions.
 And the more leads you receive, the more customers you’ll gain.

 From there, however, there a few different ways to go depending on your location.
 If you’re in a metropolitan area, your priority after a website should be a combination of SEO and PPC.
 Because SEO and PCC capture people searching for very specific topics, it is better to put your money there as compared to social media.

 On Facebook and the like, people are easily lost in the crowd in a densely-populated area because things spread by word of mouth on social media more than they do by specific searches.
 That does not mean that big city companies should ignore social media, of course.
 That would be unwise because although the chances of reaching your ideal customer are probably lower, those chances still are not zero.